Bright from the Start

 What is an environment rating scale?

 The Environment Rating Scales (ERS) are valid and reliable observation tools used throughout the world to measure the quality of the child care environment.
-The tool(s) used during the observation is based on the type of child care setting and the age groups served.
-The Environment Rating Scales currently used in the QRIS process are:
+The tool(s) used during the observation is based on the child care setting and the age groups served.
+The Environment Rating Scales currently used in the Quality Rated process are:

 • Early Childhood Environment Rating Scale – Third Edition

-• Family Child Care Environment Rating Scale – Revised
+• Family Child Care Environment Rating Scale – Third Edition

 • School-Age Care Environment Rating Scale - Updated